Medical history:

 They are different for each patient.
 It’s important to discuss any questions or concerns you may have with your physician.

-Lumps, or masses in the head and neck area(s).
+Lumps or masses in the head and neck area(s).
 Some can cause pain, but not all do

 Screening & Diagnostic Testing

-A complete physical exam and medical history should be done.
+A complete physical exam and medical history should be made.
 The exam will check for any unusual physical signs.
 A complete medical history is also important to fully understand a person’s health habits, family history, previous illnesses, and past exposure.

 Having your dentist perform regular dental checkups is also a very important screening for head and neck cancer.